MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/event-grid.md

 Azure Event Grid is a fully-managed intelligent event routing service that allows for uniform event consumption using a publish-subscribe model.

-[Learn more](/azure/event-grid/overview) about Azure Event Grid and get started with the [Azure Blob storage event tutorial](/azure/storage/blobs/storage-blob-event-quickstart).

 ## Libraries for data access

 The latest version of the Azure Event Grid library is version 4.x.x.
 We highly recommend using version 4.x.x for new applications.